-Strengthening of the rate of exchange for the U.S. dollar has a negative effect on our business and Brazilian real, adversely affects our results, as it reduces the dollar value of sales and profits that are made in those currencies.
+We are a global business, with 38% of our revenue during the year ended December 31, 2019, attributable to sales of products and services to customers outside of the U.S. Any strengthening of the rate of exchange for the U.S. dollar against foreign currencies, and in particular the euro, British pound, Canadian dollar, Chinese renminbi, Japanese yen, Australian dollar and Brazilian real, adversely affects our results, as it reduces the dollar value of sales and profits that are made in those currencies.
 The strengthening of the U.S. dollar has a greater adverse effect on the profits from products manufactured or sourced in U.S. dollars that are exported to international markets and a lesser effect on profits from foreign sourced products and services due to a natural hedge from international expenses denominated in the corresponding foreign currencies.